-Remote work is going to be more popular than ever.
-While the pandemic has given a jumpstart to home working in many businesses, it is likely to continue beyond the pandemic.
+In 2021, remote work is going to be more popular than ever.
+While the pandemic has given a jump-start to home working in many businesses, it is likely to continue beyond the pandemic.
 Employees have started to get used to working from home, and businesses are realising its benefits.